IZEDx/stencil-quantum/README.md

 # Stencil Quantum

-Stencil Quantum serves a similar purpose as [stencil-state-tunnel](https://github.com/ionic-team/stencil-state-tunnel) or [stencil-context](https://www.npmjs.com/package/stencil-context), althought with less overhead.
+Stencil Quantum serves a similar purpose as [stencil-state-tunnel](https://github.com/ionic-team/stencil-state-tunnel) or [stencil-context](https://www.npmjs.com/package/stencil-context), although with less overhead.
 It provides a way to inexplicitly pass props down the DOM-tree.
 This context state can be accessed in three different ways, via decorators, components or manually.